-How to keep your wine cellar at the correct temperature.
+How to keep the correct wine cellar temperature

 Although climate control is recommended, in many environments it is by all means not essential.
 There are many old basements in the UK that offer a passive environment (one where the temperature sits in the ideal wine range and that fluctuates very slowly), perfect for wine, predominantly in Victorian and Georgian houses.
 Many wine experts actually believe that a passive wine cellar environment helps the wine develop complexity that artificial environments just cannot match.